 A median can also be determined but not a mean value.
 Interesting comparisons might be: Does the management team have the same driving forces as the service department?
 What driving forces do the sales staff have compared to the production department?

-The Driving Forces is an excellent complement to Puzzle DISC.
+The Driving Forces assessment is an excellent complement to Puzzle DISC.
 Stimulating working materials are also available for the assessment.